Without organic, just regenerative is not enough

-Over the years we at Four Season Farm have managed to turn the two inches of poor sandy topsoil with which we began in 1968 into ten or more inches of fertile loam.
-We did that by tilling organic matter sourced locally in to the soil, which has gone from one and a half percent organic matter to nine percent.
+Over the years we at Four Season Farm have managed to turn the two inches of poor sandy topsoil with which we began here in 1968 into ten or more inches of fertile loam.
+We did that by tilling locally sourced organic material into the soil, which has gone from one and a half percent organic matter to 8 percent.
 We were practicing what has traditionally been called organic farming.
 I also call it agroecological farming because I like the word.
 However, to emphasize my point here, let me refer to what we have been doing since 1968 as “generative” agriculture.

 Predictably, since a new word is easy to co-opt, “regenerative” has quickly become the darling of the large industrial agriculture companies who are now able to mouth ecological platitudes, formerly associated with organic farming principles, but without any intention of following them.
 We are seeing well-honed, corporate co-opting skills used very effectively by professionals.

-The first person to alert the public to the detrimental action of the plow – Edward Faulkner in Plowman’s Folly (1943) – pointed out more clearly in his sequel, A Second Look (1947), that it was specifically the action of the plow – inverting the soil – not tillage itself, that he criticized.
-In fact, he objected to heap composting because he thought it was important for organic wastes to decompose in the soil itself (after being mixed into the soil by a disc or a tiller) so that the CO2 they gave off in decomposition could form carbonic acid in the soil to aid in etching minerals out of the inexhaustible supplies in the soil particles.
+The first person to alert the public to the detrimental action of the plow – Edward Faulkner in Plowman’s Folly (1943) – pointed out more clearly in his sequel, A Second Look (1947), that it was specifically the action of the plow – inverting the soil and burying the organic matter in an airless layer at the bottom of the furrow – not tillage itself, that he criticized.
+In fact, he objected to heap composting because he thought it was important for organic wastes to decompose in the upper layers of the soil after being mixed in by a disc or a tiller so that the CO2 they gave off in decomposition could form carbonic acid to aid in etching minerals out of the inexhaustible supplies in the soil particles.
 That is what we have been doing for 50 years and it has “generated” an incredibly productive soil out of the almost nothing we had at the start.

-Regenerative agriculture’s major claim is that its no-till focus excels at sequestering carbon in the soil.
-However, the following studies question that assumption and indicate that traditional organic farming already does that better:
+Regenerative agriculture’s major claim is that its no-till focus excels at sequestering carbon in the soil to combat climate change.
+However, the following studies question that assumption: